-After that, I will place a teaspoon of oil in my mouth and swish for around 20 minutes.
+After that, I will place a heaping teaspoon of oil in my mouth and swish for around 20 minutes.
 When doing this, it is recommended to be gentle.
 Since the procedure goes on for 20 minutes, being too aggressive could lead to a stiff jaw.

 If you find that you swallow too much during the procedure, it may because of using too much oil.
 Simply discard it and start again.
 After you are done, you must remember to rinse your mouth.
 Do not consume anything before doing that.

 During oil pulling with coconut oil, the amount in the mouth will double in volume because of saliva produced in the mouth.
 After that, it is important to spit out all the substance from the mouth.
 I spit in the trash to avoid blocking the drain as the oil solidifies.

 Afterward, I usually brush and floss as I normally would.
 One other reason I avoid swallowing the substance is that it contains toxins.
 Swallowing it would defeat the purpose of trying to rid the body of toxins.

 The dentist agrees that oil pulling benefits are assured.
 However, it is important to note that it should not be a replacement to routine dental visits.
 For one, dentists warn people that oil pulling cannot reverse tooth decay.